edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 Do you feel like you're always starting from square one?
 Are you tired of risking your life for credits you never seem to spend?
 Does shore leave seem like a distant dream?

-Here at STARS Transit and Recruiting Services, we recognize the difficulties facing contractors working one-shot jobs.
+Here at STARS Transit and Recruiting Services, we recognize the difficulties facing contractors today.
 We partner with STARS-approved employers to bring you standardized pay, on-the-job training, and guaranteed time off.

 ## Contractors